Labor relations in China: Slave labor

-Forced labor exists in the Chinese system under both legal and illegal guises.
-Unfree labor in China is not generally addressed by the Chinese authorities, local news organizations, or local NGOs as it is considered a sensitive subject.
+Forced labor exists in the People's Republic of China under both legal and illegal guises.
+Unfree labor is not generally addressed by the Chinese authorities, local news organizations, or local NGOs as it is considered a sensitive subject.

 Brick kiln slavery

 Brick kilns in China, like around the world, have been the site of unfree labor with most enslaved laborers being the youth, the elderly, and mentally disabled adults.
 Local communities and authorities are often involved in the trafficking of the victims.
-These workplaces are knows as “black kilns.”
+These workplaces are knows as "black kilns."
 In 2007 a particularly gruesome case came to light as the result parents organizing to find their kidnapped children.

 Forced internships

-Student's in China's vocational schools are forced to accept minimally paid and unpaid internships at local manufacturing firms, often completely outside the industry which the student is being trained to go into.
+Students in China's vocational schools are forced to accept minimally paid and unpaid internships at local manufacturing firms, often completely outside the industry which the student is being trained to go into.
 Students are threatened with having their graduation withheld if they do not participate in these internships.
 Firms which have faced allegations of using forced student labor include foreign manufacturing giants Foxconn and Quanta.